Author Interview: Kate Mahony

 You can hear the interview and borrow Secrets of the Land, by following the links below.

-Keep an eye out for our upcoming event with the wonderful Kate Mahony and Claire Gleeson, author of The Fairer Side of Buxton - a fascinating history book about Aotearoa's first landscape designer, Alfred Buxton.
+Keep an eye out for our upcoming event with the wonderful Kate Mahony and Clare Gleeson, author of The Fairer Side of Buxton - a fascinating history book about Aotearoa's first landscape designer, Alfred Buxton.

 Talking Fact and Fiction: Writing History